Azure-Samples/ms-identity-javascript-tutorial/2-Authorization-I/1-call-graph/README.md

 This sample demonstrates a Vanilla JavaScript single-page application that lets users authenticate against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js), then acquires an **Access Token** for Microsoft Graph and calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview).
 In doing so, it also illustrates various authorization concepts, such as [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [Authorization Code Grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent requests** and more.

 In addition, this sample also demonstrates how to use the [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with MSAL as a custom authentication provider to query the Graph API.
+Note that you are not required to implement a custom provider, as the v3.0 (preview) of the SDK offers a [default provider](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/AuthCodeMSALBrowserAuthenticationProvider.md) that implements MSAL.js.

 ## Scenario